Have you ever noticed that as the days get shorter and the weather gets colder, your mood takes a bit of a nosedive? You're not alone.

 In seniors, SAD symptoms can often be mistaken (by yourself or others) for poor brain health or normal aspects of aging, so if you struggle with seasonal depression, discuss it with your care provider to ensure you address it properly.

-How to Fight Seasonal Depression
+How Can Seniors Fight Seasonal Depression?

 Here’s how you can build coping skills for seasonal affective disorder, the winter blues, and everything in between.